aSheedy99/Soular-VR/index.md

 &nbsp;
 ### Menu and UI

-Whilst the artist side of the UI fell to other team members, it was my role to develop much of the functional side of the physical UI.
+Whilst the artistic side of the UI fell to other team members, it was my role to develop much of the functional side of the physical UI.
 I handled interactions by spawning sphere triggers on the finger tips of each hand, allowing me to easy detecting collisions with buttons.
 It was then a case of creating scripts that handled things like tab systems for swapping active model groups, or swapping and applying the chosen planetary ring.

 <p align="center">
   <img src="docs/assets/ColourWheel.png" alt="A 'Colour Wheel' above multiple colours of paint.
 The wheel contains many colours from across the colour spectrum.">